Real-space chirality from crystalline topological defects in the Kitaev spin liquid: INTRODUCTION

-Here we study the chirality and associated thermal Hall conductance arising from odd sided plaquettes in a complementary viewpoint that is more relevant for the honeycomb lattice of Kitaev materials.
+Here we study the chirality (and associated Majorana orbital magnetization and thermal Hall conductance) arising from odd sided plaquettes in a complementary viewpoint that is more relevant for the honeycomb lattice of Kitaev materials.
+Our definition of chirality is the local Chern marker described below, which can be further interpreted as the Majorana orbital magnetization from the Kitaev QSL excitations.
 We consider the fundamental honeycomb lattice defect building blocks that if proliferated would lead to an amorphous lattice without translation symmetry, in particular the honeycomb lattice fundamental 5-7 edge dislocation defect.
 Kitaev materials hosting spin-1/2 moments on the honeycomb lattice necessarily have such honeycomb lattice dislocations.
 It is thus necessary to consider the effects of dislocations on the Kitaev QSL in order to correctly analyze experimental data on Kitaev materials.
-However, the chirality of chiral QSLs (which can be defined by their thermal Hall conductance) is a global topological property of the phase, usually associated with a Chern number of gapped Majorana bands in momentum space, and there is not yet a theory describing chirality effects of isolated dislocation defects in Kitaev materials.
-In this work we use the Local Marker described below to compute contributions to the thermal Hall conductance in Kitaev systems with isolated dislocations.
+However, the chirality of chiral QSLs (which can be measured by quantized thermal Hall conductance) is a global topological property of the phase, usually associated with a Chern number of gapped Majorana bands in momentum space, and there is not yet a theory describing chirality (equivalently, fermion orbital magnetization) of isolated dislocation defects in Kitaev materials.
+In this work we use the Local Marker described below to compute contributions to the chirality in Kitaev systems with isolated dislocations.
 This computation allows us to extract a measure of a local chirality contributed by each disclination part of a dislocation.
-We find that the sign of this local chirality contribution is robustly determined by the defect Frank angle and the emergent flux (Eqn.~\ref{eq_chern charge}).
-This computational extraction of the chirality contributed by each defect building block can enable a microscopic understanding of the possible formation of a chiral QSL with quantized thermal Hall effect relevant for Kitaev materials with dislocation defects.
+We find that the this local chirality is robustly determined by the defect Frank angle and the emergent flux (Eqn.~\ref{eq_chern charge}).
+This computational extraction of the chirality contributed by each defect building block can enable a microscopic understanding of the role of defects in Kitaev materials, and the possible formation of chiral spin liquid (with quantized thermal Hall response) due to the presence of lattice defects.